streetwriters/notesnook/docs/help/contents/note-version-history.md

+---
+title: Note version history
+description: A log of all your notes edit sessions.
+Preview and go back to older version of a note whenever needed in case of a mishap.
+---

 # Note version history

 Notesnook keeps a constant log of all your edit sessions.
 These are stored as "versions" of a particular notes which you can view & restore to in case of data loss.